-As in other neurologic emergencies, localizing the lesion is important in diagnosing the condition.
-It is important to consider ophthalmic and neurologic systems in patients with visual complaints.
+As in other neurologic emergencies, localizing the lesion is an important step in diagnosing the condition.
+In patients with visual complaints, it is important to consider ophthalmic and neurologic systems.
 Physical examination and history-taking must focus on the severity and duration of vision loss, binocularity of involvement, and pupil condition.
 Determining the detailed ophthalmic examination in patients with bilateral homonymous visual field deficits might be misinterpreted.
-Table 1 summarizes the key points for evaluating patients with visual loss in the emergency department (7).
+In Table 1 we summarized the key points for evaluating patients with visual loss in the emergency department (7).